daibac/hethongxanh-vn/user/pages/01.GreenSystem/default.en.md

 *  **Green Energy** - Using green ways to generate energy<br>
 *  **Green Tech** - Green products.<br>

-Managing the environmental impacts and benefits of IT is a strategic imperative for every organization in the 21st Century.
-**Green System !
-Lean today, lead tomorrow !**
+Managing the environmental impacts and benefits of IT is a strategic imperative for every organization in the 21st Century. **Green System !
+Save IT today, save tomorrow !**